Fall is a busy time to collect end of season seeds, add mulch to flower beds and prepare plants for the winter months ahead.

 Try to make time for family dinners, as it keeps everyone bonded and connected.
 It also helps to keep up with everyday activities.

-Talent show will be Thurs, Oct.
-11. All contestants must be enrolled in 4-H and must register ahead of time.
+Show is Thurs, Oct.
+11. All contestants must be enrolled in 4-H and register ahead of time.
 Deadline is Fri., Oct.
-5. Location to be announced.
+5 at La.
+Tech Howard Auditorium.

 4-H enrollment begins September, 2018, with numerous fun and educational events and activities for Lincoln Parish youth in grades 4-12.

 September, 2017 will begin 4-H enrollment in Lincoln Parish schools.
 Fun activities and events are available for youth in grades 4-12.